UMD-AOSC/Ocean-LETKF/README.md

 Main repository for the Ocean-LETKF development

 # Configuration:
-I am attempting to move all amchine-specific details to 'config/'
+I am attempting to move all machine-specific details to 'config/'

 # Parallel decomposition:
 Currently, the code reads in the entire model grid and sends each grid point to a different processor, in an alternating fashion.